MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-use-time-sheets.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Time Sheets**, and then choose the related link.
 2. Open the time sheet for a period later than the period for an existing time sheet with lines.
-3. Choose the **Copy Lines from Previous Time Sheet** action.
+3. Choose the **Line** action, and then choose the **Copy Lines from Previous Time Sheet** action.

 The lines are copied, including details such as type and description.
 For example, if the line is related to a job, the **Job No.** is copied.
 All copied lines have the status **Open**.
 You can now modify the lines as needed.

-## To fill in a time sheet lines and submit for approval
+## To fill in time sheet lines and submit for approval
 Time sheet registration is tracked in hours, the standard base unit of measure for resources.
 By default, a time sheet shows the common work days of Monday through Friday.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Time Sheets**, and then choose the related link.
-2. Select a time sheet for the relevant time period, and then choose the **Edit Time Sheet** action.
+2. Select a time sheet for the relevant period.
 3. Fill in the fields on a line as necessary.
 Enter the number of hours used by the resource on each day of the week.

     > [!TIP]
     >   You can review the sum of time sheet hours that you have entered in the **Actual/Budgeted Summary** FactBox.